marcioAlmada/goremote/README.md

 GoRemote
 ========

-I got fed up of searching for my TV remote controller below the sofa and pillows only to find it later inside the refrigerator.

-So I quickly hacked this amazing (POG) **Virtual TV remote controller**:
+A quickly hacked (POG alert) **Virtual TV remote controller** because sometimes it's much easier to use a notebook to control your "smart" TV through Wi-Fi network:

 <img
     src="https://github.com/marcioAlmada/goremote/blob/master/screenshots/cover.png"
     title="GTK gui VS curses interface" />

-Besides the "physical indexing" issue:

-- Sometimes it's much easier to use a notebook to control your TV
-- The remote control needs battery to be changed once in a while, virtual one doesn't
-- I needed a Go pet project to maintain and keep the gopher on my desk alive

 > This was tested with a Sony Bravia KDL-50W805B and alike.
 PRs supporting other devices are welcome.